IntelLabs/gma/README.md

 ![GMA Testbed](https://github.com/IntelLabs/gma/blob/master/GMA-testbed.png)

-## How to create a new SSL certificate for GMA server
+## How to create a new SSL certificate for "gmaserver"

 openssl genrsa -out server.key 3072